openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 BitBake uses :term:`OVERRIDES` to control what variables are overridden after BitBake parses recipes and configuration files.
-This section describes how you can use ``OVERRIDES`` as conditional metadata, talks about key expansion in relationship to ``OVERRIDES``, and provides some examples to help with understanding.
+This section describes how you can use :term:`OVERRIDES` as conditional metadata, talks about key expansion in relationship to :term:`OVERRIDES`, and provides some examples to help with understanding.

 Conditional Metadata
 --------------------

-You can use ``OVERRIDES`` to conditionally select a specific version of a variable and to conditionally append or prepend the value of a variable.
+You can use :term:`OVERRIDES` to conditionally select a specific version of a variable and to conditionally append or prepend the value of a variable.